-

 If there's no data when starting the app, you could display a dialog saying data needs to be downloaded, including if you've renamed your username?

-- Nic Hubbard and NLBokkie
+- NLBokkie and Nic Hubbard

 -